 and making an agarose gel.

 In this lab, students will explore the issue of shark finning.
 We’ll investigate how

 DNA gel electrophoresis can be used to test samples of powdered shark fin in order

 to build evidence for a legal case.
 Students will also learn about lab techniques

 like PCR, making an agarose gel, and using a micropipette.

 The Towson University Center for STEM Excellence hosts a virtual coffee house on the

-you to discuss everything from distance learning to new teaching tools and techniques.
+everything from distance learning to new teaching tools and techniques.

 TU Mentoring & Classroom Connections Program (TU MC2)

 The TU Mentoring and Classroom Connections (TU MC2) program is a virtual 'near-peer' STEM mentoring program designed to foster connections